With summer winding down in Greensburg, now is a great time to get a kick start on air conditioner maintenance.

 There’s still time to have maintenance done this fall—and we can get your furnace prepped for heating season too.

-There’s also some maintenance you can do alone between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can run the unit once you’ve cleaned it.
+Select a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can run your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment